PhilippeW83440/CarND-MPC-Project/README.md

 N=10 and dt=100ms is used so that we are working on 1 second of data.
 This is a trade-off: we need enough data visibility to ensure a good prediction but we also have to limit the amount of computation.
+In general, smaller dt gives better accuracy but that will require higher N for given horizon (N*dt).
+However, increase N will result in longer computational time which effectively increase the latency.
+The most common choice of values are N=10 and dt=0.1 but anything between N=20, dt=0.05 should work.

 <p align="center">